LBNL-UCB-STI/beam/docs/users.rst

 Once the IDE is successfully installed , proceed with the below steps to import BEAM into the IDE.

-1. Open the IDE .
-When running the IDE for the first time , it asks to import previous settings (if any) from a local path, if no previous settings to choose , select "Do not import settings" and click Ok.
-2. Agree to the privacy policy and continue
-     (Optional) IDEA walks you through some default configurations set up here .
+1. Open the IDE and agree to the privacy policy and continue (Optional) IDEA walks you through some default configurations set up here .
 In case you want to skip these steps , choose "Skip and install defaults" and go to step 3
       * Select a UI theme of choice and go to Next: Default Plugins
       * Select only the required plugins (gradle , java are mandatory) and disable the others and go to Next:Feature plugins